Western Collegiate Hockey Association: Championships, Frozen Fours, and NCAA Tournament Appearances

+Former Members

 Awards (men's)

-At the conclusion of each regular season schedule the coaches of each WCHA team vote which players they choose to be on the two to four All-Conference Teams: first team and second team with a rookie team added in 1990–91 and a third team added in 1995–96.
+At the conclusion of each regular season schedule the coaches of each WCHA team vote which players they choose to be on the two to four All-Conference teams: first team and second team with a rookie team added in 1990–91 and a third team added in 1995–96.
 Additionally they vote to award up to 5 individual trophies to an eligible player at the same time.
 The WCHA also awards a Most Valuable Player in Tournament, which is voted on at the conclusion of the conference tournament.
 Only the Coach of the Year award has been bestowed in each year of the WCHA's existence, making it the oldest continually-awarded conference award in Division I ice hockey.